Savoury French Cake Salé recipe you can MacGyver out of Anything

 Cake salé is excellent for using up leftovers.

-Because you can put whatever you want into your savoury french cake recipe, it’s a great way to use up any leftovers loitering in your refrigerator.
+Because you can put whatever you want into your savoury French cake recipe, it’s a great way to use up any leftovers loitering in your refrigerator.

 • Cheese: Feta cheese, Goat cheese, Parmesan cheese, Mozerella, Comté, Gruyere, Blue cheese, Cheddar cheese etc.